Cross-Paradigm Graph Backdoor Attacks with Promptable Subgraph Triggers: Introduction

-Despite notable progress in cross-domain and cross-task backdoor capabilities, most prior works still focus on the model poisoning scenario in Fig.~\ref{fig:scenario} and attack a single learning paradigm, lacking transferability to different attack scenarios—a critical drawback in real-world applications.
+Despite notable progress in cross-domain and cross-task backdoor capabilities, most prior works still focus on the model poisoning scenario in Fig.~\ref{fig:scenario} and attack a single learning paradigm, lacking transferability to different attack scenarios.
 For example, in social network scenarios, attackers can only poison the social network data by creating virtual users~(the triggers).
 Subsequently, legitimate users crawl this public social network data to locally train backdoor models, which are designed to learn user representation embeddings for downstream tasks like recommendation systems.
-This leads to low efficiency and high costs, as each prior attack must be individually tailored to a specific learning paradigm.
-Such limitations primarily stem from the excessive dependence on specific training paradigms and the limited capability of adaptive trigger generators.
-Specifically, a trigger injected into a graph can map to a consistent feature space only when the model follows the same training paradigm.
-However, when models are trained under different paradigms, the triggers exhibit distinct feature representations and distributions~\cite{xu2020understandinggraphembeddingmethods, zhang2023graph, dai2023unnoticeable, lin2024trojan}, resulting in inconsistencies in the trigger feature space across models trained with different paradigms, thereby diminishing trigger effectiveness.
+However, a critical gap arises when the victim's training paradigm differs from the attacker's surrogate Diverse learning paradigms induce distinct feature representations and distributions~\cite{xu2020understandinggraphembeddingmethods}, causing severe inconsistencies in the trigger feature space that diminish attack effectiveness.
 Moreover, the trigger generators trained for graph backdoor attacks often have simple architectures and rely on node-specific features, limiting their ability to generate triggers with structure-aware diversity and feature richness.
 As a result, they struggle to maintain transferability and effectiveness across diverse learning paradigms.
-In Tab.~\ref{table:intro}, we empirically validate the failure of backdoor attacks across learning paradigms on the Pubmed dataset.
+In Tab.~\ref{table:intro}, we validate the failure of backdoor attacks across learning paradigms on Pubmed dataset.